Perfection of Christ

-In its document Gaudium et Spes, the Second Vatican Council teaches thatAdam, the first man, was a figure of Him Who was to come, namely Christ the Lord.
+In its document Gaudium et Spes, the Second Vatican Council teaches that:Adam, the first man, was a figure of Him Who was to come, namely Christ the Lord.
 Christ, the final Adam, by the revelation of the mystery of the Father and His love, fully reveals man to man himself and makes his supreme calling clear.
 It is not surprising, then, that in Him all the aforementioned truths find their root and attain their crown.The Council goes on to explain the concept of Christ's human perfection, which is based in the union between his human and divine nature:He Who is "the image of the invisible God" (Col. 1:15, cf. 2 Cor.
 4:4), is Himself the perfect man.
 To the sons of Adam He restores the divine likeness which had been disfigured from the first sin onward.
 Since human nature as He assumed it was not annulled, by that very fact it has been raised up to a divine dignity in our respect too.
 For by His incarnation the Son of God has united Himself in some fashion with every man.
 He worked with human hands, He thought with a human mind, acted by human choice and loved with a human heart.
 Born of the Virgin Mary, He has truly been made one of us, like us in all things except sin (cf. Hebr.
 4:15).The Council resumes this idea in a later section when emphasizing the culmination of history in God's love, in which human perfection is found:For God's Word, through Whom all things were made, was Himself made flesh and dwelt on the earth of men.
 Thus He entered the world's history as a perfect man, taking that history up into Himself and summarizing it.
 He Himself revealed to us that "God is love" (1 John 4:8) and at the same time taught us that the new command of love was the basic law of human perfection and hence of the world’s transformation.